mdkamran-stack/Devops_interview-question-asked_2025/kubernetes_int_prep.md

 ## Difference between secrets vs configmap.

 A ConfigMap stores non-sensitive configuration data in plain text, while a Secret is meant for sensitive data (like passwords, tokens, certs) and is base64-encoded (and can be encrypted at rest)

+## Interview Question: "What is the difference between liveness and readiness probes?"

+1. Liveness Probe  Checks whether application is alive.
+2. Readiness Probe  Checks whether application is ready to receive traffic.

 ## Ques: In Kubernetes, How the auto-healing mechanism automatically detects and recovers from failed workloads without manual intervention.